hussius/deeplearning-biology/README.md

 A convolutional net that can learn features which are useful for predicting properties of novel molecules; “molecular fingerprints”.
 The net works on a graph where atoms are nodes and bonds are edges.
 Developed by the group of Ryan Adams, who used to co-host the very good [Talking Machines](http://www.thetalkingmachines.com/) podcast.

+**Automatic chemical design using a data-driven continuous representation of molecules** [[preprint](https://arxiv.org/abs/1610.02415)]

+Abstract starts: "We report a method to convert discrete representations of molecules to and from a multidimensional continuous representation.
+This model allows us to generate new molecules for efficient exploration and optimization through open-ended spaces of chemical compounds."

 **One-shot learning models for drug discovery and DeepChem** [[github](https://github.com/deepchem/deepchem)][[Python library](http://deepchem.io/)][[paper](http://pubs.acs.org/doi/abs/10.1021/acscentsci.6b00367)]

 DeepChem is a "...
 [P]ython library that aims to make the use of machine-learning in drug discovery straightforward and convenient" which checks a lot of boxes when it comes to advanced deep learning: one-shot learning, graph convolutional networks, learning from less data, and LSTM embeddings.
 According to the GitHub site, "DeepChem aims to provide a high quality open-source toolchain that democratizes the use of deep-learning in drug discovery, materials science, and quantum chemistry."